redislabsdemo/RedisCRDTDockerScripts/README.md

 ## Pre-requisites

 Install Docker in your development/testing environment.
-Go to Docker -> Preferences -> Advanced and increase your memory to atleast 6.0 GiB.
+Go to Docker -> Preferences -> Advanced and increase your memory to at least 6.0 GiB.

 ## What the scripts do and how they work?